Categories

 The Best Places to Visit in London with Kids

 While it is no Palm Beach – or any beach, for that matter, London holds the crown for the most-visited destination in Europe.
 As many as 27 million tourists a year throng the city, hoping to catch a glimpse of the rich culture and deep history it has to offer.
 So, whether you are one of the 1.8 million single parents living in the UK and looking for some day trip ideas with the kids this summer, or a visitor from abroad on a short break, London has plenty to offer for everyone: families, singles, young and old.
 In fact, the choice will boggle you, so we have tried to help you with a few suggestions!
-Here are the best places and must-see spots in London for a day trip or a city break:
+Here are our must-see best places in London with kids for a day trip or a city break:

-Start with the London Eyethe London Eye
+Start with the London Eye

 Start off with a ride on the London Eye to get your bearings.
 Also known as the Millennium Wheel, it has become a national icon since its formal opening on 31 December 1999.
 The massive Ferris wheel towers over the landscape, thus offering a lovely view of London and an awe-inspiring experience for the kids.
 Its pods are roomy, and you could either share one with other tourists or have a private pod to yourselves (for a steeper price, though).
 It’s always best to book your London Eye tickets in advance to avoid disappointment.